IBM/aspera-cli/README.md

 Now, let's assume we are the user, the only information received are:

-- The url of the node API
+- The URL of the node API
 - A Bearer token
 - A file `id` for which we have access